 If you know why you’re winning or losing business, then you’ve can take that data and turn it into a strategy to solve your customer’s challenges.
 Your product shouldn’t come before you identify those customer needs.
 First, ask yourself what problems your personas need solved.
 Then work backwards from there.

 Don’t just wait to get the product from the development team and then ask, “How can I apply this in a meaningful way to make money?”
 Actually get involved early-on in production.
+Integrate marketing and product development from the very beginning.

 4. INTEGRATING EARLY